Nimis (artwork): Development

 The authorities did not know that Nimis existed until 1982.
-When they got aware of the situation they tried to go forward with demolishing it due to its unlawful construction.
+When they became aware of the situation they tried to go forward with demolishing it due to its unlawful construction.
 This led to a long legal process which Vilks introduced into his artistic practice and regarded as a piece of the artwork.
 The physical work grew, and spanned over 100 meters, while some of the towers were above 15 meters tall.

-Nimis has been updated under the decades and over 160,000 nails have been used during these years.
+Nimis has been updated over the decades and over 160,000 nails have been used during these years.

 In 1984 Nimis was sold to the German artist Joseph Beuys, and after his death it was sold to the artist couple Christo and Jeanne-Claude in 1986.

 Fire in 2016, verdict in 2018

 The whole Vindarnas torn, which was approximately 25 percent of the artwork, burned down on 24 November 2016.
 Other parts of the artwork were also damaged.
 After that, Vilks started a mission to secure the artwork and rebuild it, but in another shape.
-Due to this Vilks was sentenced by the Skåne County administrative board to pay a fine in 2018.
-Which he aimed to dispute.
+Due to this Vilks was sentenced by the Skåne County administrative board to pay a fine in 2018, which he aimed to dispute.